 Click the links below to find out more about what is being taught in each year group this year.

 Pupils use and apply their reading, writing and mathematical skills across the curriculum.

 The curriculum is organised successfully with a good focus on developing pupils’ basic skills in reading, writing and mathematics.

 A good range of extracurricular activities further enhance the curriculum.

 Ofsted, September 2012

 We are continually aiming to achieve the best outcomes for the pupils in our school.
 Our School Improvement Plan (SIP) outlines the key areas for the following year to raise standards across the school.
-Below is a summary of this year's main objectives:
+You will be able to see our 2018-19 objectives below from September 2018.

 Below you can find copies of our long-term planning, which is used to ensure full coverage of the curriculum and informs our medium term plans for each term.